Rayleigh Windmill Season Opening Postponed

 Car: From the A127 take the A129, which will take you straight to Rayleigh High Street.

-Train: Rayleigh has a railway station that is only five minutes walk away from the High Street.
+Train: Rayleigh has a railway station that is only half a mile away.
 A mainline service runs between Southend and London.

 Bus: There is a bus stop within 150m (164yds) of the Windmill, which is in the centre of the High Street and is serviced by most buses.